HailToDodongo/tiny3d/docs/fast64Settings.md

   - Render Mode
     - Blend: None, Multiply (aka Alpha)
     - Z-Mode: Opaque, Interpenetrating, Decal
-  - @TODO: Blend Color (if not set, the alpha value 128 by default in case of alpha-clipping)
+  - Blend Color (if not set, the alpha value 128 by default in case of alpha-clipping)

 ### Libragon Mapping
 Most Settings will behave as expected, there are some exceptions which will be mapped to the closest libdragon equivalent.<br>